Saturday, December 30, 2023

 The "renewing of our mind" is where discipling can be so helpful.
 We all have biases and prejudices; a mature Christian walking with us can help us to see these and "renew" so that we come to have a Christian worldview and "the mind of Christ" (1 Corinthians 2:16), and be aware of spiritual truths.

 Paul was a tireless worker for Jesus, often amidst great difficulties (2 Corinthians 11:16-33).
-He encourages us: "Be imitators of me, as I am of Christ" (1 Corinthians 11:1); Paul was imitating Jesus who was always ready to do our Father's will (Matthew 8:20; John 15:10).
+He encourages us: "Be imitators of me, as I am of Christ" (1 Corinthians 11:1); Paul was being a disciple, imitating Jesus who was always ready to do our Father's will (Matthew 8:20; John 15:10).

 I have a friend who disciples.
 He is fully committed to Jesus and to serving Him.
 He leads a house church, is a busy intercessor and disciples a number of people in three Asian countries and here in our city.
 He travels overseas when he can, otherwise he spends hours at a time in international phone calls.
 It is truly awesome to see how the disciples have grown over the years; many face incredible difficulties in places violently hostile to Christians yet they maintain their Christian witness faithfully.
 Awesome.
 The fruit of a dedicated teacher living for and teaching Jesus (1 Timothy 4:6).